wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/integrations/data_pipeline_tutorial.md

 The tutorial environment uses Airflow as the orchestrator and Postgres as the Data Source, but the examples can be adapted to any other [supported Data Source and orchestrator](/docs/help/compatibility_reference).

 :::tip Other options for Airflow specifically
-For a more ergonomic interface and more flexibility, use the [Great Expectations Airflow Provider maintained by Astronomer](https://github.com/astronomer/airflow-provider-great-expectations/blob/main/docs/index.md) to validate data directly from a DAG.
+For a more ergonomic interface and more flexibility, use the [Great Expectations Airflow Provider](https://great-expectations.github.io/airflow-provider-great-expectations/latest/) to validate data directly from a DAG.
 :::

 <Admonition type="cta" title="Access this tutorial on GitHub" icon={<GitHubMark/>}>